Updated: 7 Jun 2022

 Business plans are important for every kind of business.
 A successful business needs goals and to know the ways of reaching these goals.
 Without this important tool, it would be difficult to grow your business.

 To succeed in the travel and tourism industry, you'll be providing customer service that could make or break someone's trip.
 From travel agencies to sightseeing tours, having a plan in place is necessary to succeed in this field.

 How to Write a Business Plan for a Tourism Company

 Here's what we recommend including in your tourism business plan.

-Executive SummaryEvery plan should begin with an executive summary.
+Executive SummaryEvery business plan to start a travel company should begin with an executive summary.
 This briefly outlines your business, its place in the industry and what makes it unique.
-You should also list your goals over the next three to five years, eg sales targets,% sales from the internet and any partnerships you wish to make.
+You should also list your goals over the next three to five years, e.g., sales targets, % sales from the internet and any partnerships you wish to make.

 You will also need to include your key competitors and your target customers.

-Company SummaryFor this section, you will need to include details about funding your startup, including alanyl initial:
+Company SummaryFor this section, you will need to include details about funding your start-up, including any initial:

 ServicesWhat services will your company offer and to whom?
 Is it individual and group travel to corporate clients?
-Will you be offering leisure excursions targeted at families?
-Explain how you are going to provide these services, at more thorough description of specific services, their prices and also what competitors offer.
+Will you be a tour operator offering leisure excursions for families?
+Explain how you are going to provide these services, with more thorough descriptions of specific services, their prices and what competitors offer.